DeviCatOutlet/devicatoutlet.github.io/milestones.md

 ## What's Next

-- ⭐Building inventory and selling my designs locally.
-- ⭐Licensing / Royalties of my original designs.
+- ⭐Create videos to help answer FAQs for artists and broadcasters on Twitch.
+- ⭐Create videos to spotlight artists and businesses.
+- ⭐Quality management of the RedBubble shop.

 ## Past Achievements
 - Ambassador for RedBubble August 2019

+- Collaboration with KawaiiBox March 2020
 - Collaboration with KawaiiBox October 2019
 - Collaboration with KawaiiBox August 2019
 - Collaboration with Blippo January 2019